luigidisotto/poisson-solver/README.md

 # piosson-solver

 A C++ based implementation of a Poisson Equation solver performing Gauss-Seidel, Gauss-Seidel Red-Black or Jacobi methods.
 All the methods come with a sequential and parallel implementation.
+For the parallel implementations the code rely on the FastFlow C++ library.

 ## Requirements